morgangraphics/ansible-role-java/README.md

 The purpose of this Role is to leave the default OS as intact as possible.
 As a result there are things that are installed used and then uninstalled or not installed at all to preserve that methodology.

 I try to preserve backwards compatibility wherever possible as long as it makes sense.
 For example, RedHat's new Package manager DNF could be switched to YUM to install OpenJDK 1.7.
 However, that violates the purpose of the methodology to leave the default OS intact.
-As a result I drop support for OpenJDK 1.7 on newer versions  of RedHat because that is what RedHat does.
-However, older versions of RedHat are covered as long as YUM is the default Package Manager.
+As a result I drop support for OpenJDK 1.7 on newer versions of RedHat because that is the default action RedHat takes.
+However, older versions of RedHat and/or AWS Flavors of Linux are covered as long as YUM is the default Package Manager.

 ## Unsupported Java versions